 - The body cavity: Acoelomate animals

-- Level of organization: organ level of organization is found.
+- Level of organization: The organ level of organization is found.

-- In parasitic forms of the hooks and suckers are present.
+- In parasites the hooks and suckers are present.

 - Some parasitic organisms absorb nutrients directly from the host body’s surface.